Andrei-d6/Guides/Technical_writing/How_to_Speak.md

 ### Hapax Legomenon

-- You can get away it such a thing exactly once.
+- You can get away with such a thing exactly once.

 <center>
     <img src="./images/hapax_legomenon.jpeg" alt="Example Image" width="400"/>